codykoscielski/htmx-todo/README.md

 # HTMX Todo Things
-### HTMX Todo Things is a simple, yet complex, hypermedia based application built on HTMX, PHP, and MySQL.
+### HTMX Todo Things is a simple hypermedia based application built on HTMX, PHP, and MySQL.
 This application will allow you to, you know, keep track of things that you have to do.

 ## Installation